metpetdb/IMMP/SETUP.md

 Installing IMMP
 ==============

-These instructions are written for an Ubuntu deployment (or Vagrant installation), specifically 16.04 and earlier.
+These instructions are written for a local Ubuntu deployment (or Vagrant installation), specifically 16.04 and earlier.
+Specific instructions for web deployment (mostly Apache stuff) can be found in Apache.md [coming soon]

 ####Clone repo and change directories into the repo